playframework/play-generated-docs/manual/scalaGuide/main/akka/ScalaAkka.md

 > **Note:** Nothing prevents you from using another actor system from within a Play application.
 The provided default is convenient if you only need to start a few actors without bothering to set-up your own actor system.

-You can access the default application actor system using the `play.libs.concurrent.Akka` helper:
+You can access the default application actor system using the `play.api.libs.concurrent.Akka` helper:

 ```scala
 val myActor = Akka.system.actorOf(Props[MyActor], name = "myactor")